-Dhaba style aloo gobhi-Potato and cauliflower curry cooked dhaba style!
+Dhaba style aloo gobhi Recipe -Delicious Potato and cauliflower stir fry cooked dhaba style!

-But my favourite is Dhaba style aloo gobhi which is made by frying aloo and gobhi and then added in a simple but flavourful tomato masala.
+My favourite dhaba recipe is Dhaba style aloo gobhi which is made by frying aloo and gobhi and then added in a simple but flavourful tomato masala.
 It tastes awesome with roti, paratha, and some kind of daal or raita.
 Do try it once and you will surely love this preparation.

 Aloo Gobhi Dhaba Style